 We’ve also put together some useful links on organic and vegetarian restaurants, the latest weather forecast for Wellington and other essential travel information.
-Enjoy!

 About Destination Wellington

 Situated on the Southern end of the North Island of New Zealand, Wellington is New Zealand’s capital and arguably most European city.
-Surrounded by hills, ocean and only a short train ride from the stunning Kapiti coast and Wairarapa vinyards, Wellington, also known as the Windy City, is a great place to visit.
+Surrounded by hills, ocean and only a short train ride from the stunning Kapiti coast and Wairarapa vineyards, Wellington, also known as the Windy City, is a great place to visit.

 Once said to be best seen by leaving on the ferry, New Zealand’s capital has long blossomed into a charismatic, world-class city dubbed the ‘coolest little capital in the world’ by Lonely Planet Best in Travel.
 Wellington’s compact nature makes the city easy to navigate by foot, and a fantastic public transport system is available for those wanting to venture further afield.
 (Source: wellingtonnz.com)

-Eco-Friendly Hotels and Accommodation in Wellington
+Eco-Friendly Hotels in Wellington